RidhimaSharma1/Classification/README.md

 h) Age<br/>
 i) Salary<br/>
-And date of last working day has been used as the target column (which has been converted into Target of 0 and 1, where 0 means person has served the last working day and 1 means employee is still part of the organization)
+And date of last working day has been used as the target column (which has been converted into Target of 0 and 1, where 0 means person has served the last working day and 1 means employee is still part of the organization).